comic-xr/CoMIC/use_cases/health/assitive_living/Therapeutic_Chatbot_for_Senior_Well_Being/README.md

-# README: Therapeutic Chatbot for Senior Well-being
+# README: Therapeutic Chatbot for Senior Well-being using LLMs

 This is the final project for the course CS692 under the guidance of Professor Bo Han and TA Ruizhi Cheng.